Official Society Show & Sale Regulations

 Any animal showing anti-bodies must be notified and a declaration will be added to the catalogue note.

 Animals must be quarantined for 28 days prior to testing so please remember to allow plenty of time.
-Health Test Results Certificates must be sent to the Highland Cattle Society Office, Stirling Agricultural Centre, Stirling, FK9 4RN at least one week prior to sale.
-Anyone requiring information/advice please contact Sian Sharp 07825 232092.
+Health Test Results Certificates must be sent to the Highland Cattle Society Office, Stirling Agricultural Centre, Stirling, FK9 4RN at least three weeks prior to sale.
+Anyone requiring information/advice please contact David Hyland on 07825 232092.

 The four diseases currently available for control in cattle are: -